dotnet/csharplang/proposals/format.md

 ### Why not varargs?
 The existing
 [varargs](https://docs.microsoft.com/en-us/cpp/windows/variable-argument-lists-dot-dot-dot-cpp-cli?view=vs-2017)
-feature wsa considered here as a possible solution.
+feature was considered here as a possible solution.
 This feature though is meant primarily for C++/CLI scenarios and has known holes for other scenarios.
 Additionally there is significant cost in porting this to Unix.
 Hence it wasn't seen as a viable solution.